kocatepedogu/cuspike/README.md

 ## Benchmarks ##

 To execute the benchmarks, enter into the benchmark directory from within the container and execute the benchmark script.
 The script runs cuSpike, GeNN, Brian2Cuda and NEST GPU with the CUBA model.
 20,000 neurons are simulated for a biological time of 100 seconds.
 The figures below are generated at the end of benchmarks under `benchmark/cuba` directory.
+All figures were obtained on RTX 4080.

 ```
 cd benchmark